sabrinamerkin/sabrinamerkin.github.io/_posts/2024-09-02-Sales Forecasting.md

 Several popular US holidays are labeled in red, and significant changes to sales magnitude are labeled in yellow.
 We'll compare new Prophet models with these seasonal components added.

 - **Post-Valentine's Day**: There is a large dip in sales magnitude following Valentine's Day.
 This could indicate a slowdown in consumer spending after the expensive holiday shopping spike.
 - **Peak-Fall Season**: During the peak of the fall season, there is a significant rise in sales magnitude.
-This could be due to seasonal shopping trends, or preparations for upcoming holidays like Halloween and Thanksgiving.
+This could be due to seasonal shopping trends or preparations for upcoming holidays like Halloween and Thanksgiving.
 - **Halloween Season**: Sales begin to rise weeks before Halloween.
 This is likely due to early preparations and purchases for the holiday.
 - **Thanksgiving**: There tends to be a decrease in sales magnitude leading up to Thanksgiving.
 This magnitude increases soon after as we enter the winter holiday season.
 - **Christmas**: Sales magnitude increases in the weeks leading up to Christmas.
 This peak is followed by a decline as the year transitions into the post-holiday period.

-We'll construct the first Prophet model with an additive componet for Thanksgiving.
+We'll construct the first Prophet model with an additive component for Thanksgiving.

 ```r
 #  List out all Thanksgiving dates in the training data